 “The underworld had grown to the extent that 80 to 90% of the films being made were funded by the underworld,” said Sanjiv Puri, a veteran writer from the industry.
 “There were certain producers who were close to gangsters.
 You’d see them sometimes sitting with a rough-looking guy on sets.”

 Until 2001, a legal quirk had made Bollywood an underground business.
 Cinema was not given “industry status,” which meant producers could not borrow from banks or even apply for insurance.
 The central government refusing to recognize film meant that those who funded films either had money to launder, or just to burn.

 “It was never looked at as a serious industry,” said Puri.
-“According to the powers-that-be, ‘industry’ was the cement industry or the auto industry.”
+“According to the powers-that-be, ‘in

 The Juggernaut tells untold, smart South Asian stories and news you won't find anywhere else.

 It’s like your other email briefings.
 But browner.
 Join thousands and get the best newsletter that curates the global news on South Asia(ns) every Sunday.
 We also send updates on events, giveaways, our original reporting, and more.
 Unsubscribe anytime.